kiedanski/pymarket/paper/paper.md

 # Acknowledgements

+The VALADOE Chair of IMT Atlantique in partnership with Télécom ParisTech and Mines Saint Etienne and supported by ENEDIS, Région Pays de la Loire, Nantes Metropole.

 The code was developed in the context of Diego Kiedanski's PhD at Telecom ParisTech.

 [^1]: See also: https://github.com/fiquant/marketsimulator